mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 4. Channel names can be prepended with a `#`, like they are in Slack incoming webhooks, and the message will still be sent to the correct channel

 To see samples and community contributions, please visit <http://mattermost.org/webhooks>.

+#### Known Issues
+- Mattermost does not yet support Slack's feature of using _icon_emoji_ to override the message icon.